romualdr/xwamp/README.md

 [Download 0.1.0 now](https://github.com/romualdr/xwamp/releases/download/v0.1.0-alpha/xwamp-0.1.0-alpha.zip)

 The goal of XWAMP is to provide a simple executable to run web developments tools with one click.
+It's packed with Apache / MySQL / PHP / Mongo and administration tools pre-configured.

 Heavily inspired by the now defunct ZWAMP.